Ozzyboshi/docker-consul-register/README.md

 docker-consul-register sets up a container running [docker-gen][1].  docker-gen dynamically generates a python script when containers are started and stopped.
 This generated script registers the running containers host IP and port in consul with a TTL.
-It works in tandem with docker-discover which generates haproxy routes on the host to forward requests to registered containers.
+It works in tandem with docker-consul-discover which generates haproxy routes on the host to forward requests to registered containers.

 Together, they implement [service discovery][2] for docker containers with a similar architecture